-Dr Erin Marie Saltman has worked in academic, NGO and private sector roles developing innovative research and approaches for counter-extremism and counterterrorism efforts.
-She had the honor of discussing her work for a TED Talk event in Ghent.
+She has worked in academic, NGO and private sector roles developing innovative research and programmatic approaches for counter-extremism and counterterrorism efforts – and had the honour of discussing her work for a TED X Talk.

-In her NGO work she has produced a range of action-oriented research and developed programs on preventing and countering violent extremism (PVE and CVE); promoting youth activism in challenging hate speech and extremism, as well as analyzing gender dynamics in processes of radicalization.
+In her NGO work she has produced a range of action-oriented research and developed programs on preventing and countering violent extremism (PVE and CVE); promoting youth activism in challenging hate speech and extremism, as well as analysing gender dynamics in processes of radicalisation.
 Publications include:

 - The mainstreaming of far-right extremism online and how to counter it: a case study on UK, US and French elections (Chapter 1 in Trumping the Mainstream: The Conquest of Politics by the Populist Radical Right)